 In Science, we will learn about grouping and changing materials focusing upon the effects of heat on materials.
 We will also explore light and dark; creating an electrical circuit to light a bulb.

 Our studies in English this term aim to develop the children's knowledge of Traditional stories from around the world and Non-Chronological report writing.
 We will also examine stories and myths about fiery dragons and we will look at stories related to Fire and its origins.
 Understanding the importance of sentence structure and the use of punctuation to demarcate sentences will be a key focus in writing.
 We will be concentrating on spelling homophones (see/sea) and common high frequency words.

 Your child will be part of a guided reading group with an allocated day.
 During this session the children will complete a focused reading task with the teacher.
 In addition, it would be very helpful if you would continue to support your child by reading and discussing texts brought home from school each day and then recording this in their home/school book.
-The children will continue to be awarded three team points for three signatures/parental comments in their home school books and five team points if they read each evening.
+The children will be awarded three team points for three signatures/parental comments in their home school books and five team points if they read each evening.
 It is very important to read regularly and discuss the texts.
 Team points will only be given if the reading record is signed by parents/carers.

 Routines in Year Two

-Our P.E. lessons take place on Thursday but if the weather is fine we may venture out at other times.
+Our P.E. lessons take place on Friday but if the weather is fine we may venture out at other times.
 Please ensure that your child has a P.E. kit with shorts, t-shirt and pumps at school.
-During the autumn term many of our lessons will take place outside so please could you ensure that your child has suitable footwear at school at all times.
+During the Autumn term many of our lessons will take place outside so please could you ensure that your child has suitable footwear at school at all times.
 Tracksuits may be worn when the weather is cold.
 Children should have their hair tied back and earrings must either be taken out or covered.
 Please send in some micropore tape or plasters to cover their earrings.
 Also, the children are encouraged to bring labelled water bottles to access during the day.